Occlusion of branches of the abdominal aorta may be

 Chronic mesenteric vascular insufficiency rarely causes symptoms unless both the superior mesenteric artery and celiac axis are substantially narrowed or occluded because collateral circulation between the major splanchnic trunks is extensive.
 Symptoms of chronic mesenteric vascular insufficiency typically occur postprandially (as intestinal angina) because digestion requires increased mesenteric blood flow; pain begins about 30 minutes to 1 hour after eating and is steady, severe, and usually periumbilical and may be relieved by sublingual nitroglycerin.
 Patients become fearful of eating; weight loss, often extreme, is common.
 Rarely, malabsorption develops and contributes to weight loss.
 Patients may have an abdominal bruit, nausea, vomiting, diarrhea or constipation, and dark stools.

 Acute renal artery embolism Acute renal artery occlusion Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
-Renal artery occlusion is a complete blockage of blood flow through one or... read more causes sudden flank pain, followed by hematuria.
+Renal artery occlusion is a complete blockage of blood flow through one or... read more causes sudden flank pain, followed by hematuria; it can be misdiagnosed as nephrolithiasis.
 Chronic occlusion may be asymptomatic or result in new or hard-to-control hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more and other sequelae of renal insufficiency or failure.

 Acute occlusion of the aortic bifurcation or distal branches can cause sudden onset of pain at rest, pallor, paralysis, absence of peripheral pulses, and coldness in the legs (see Acute Peripheral Arterial Occlusion Acute Peripheral Arterial Occlusion Peripheral arteries may be acutely occluded by a thrombus, an embolus, aortic dissection, or acute compartment syndrome.
 Acute peripheral arterial occlusion may result from: Rupture and thrombosis... read more ).
 Chronic occlusion can cause intermittent claudication in the legs and buttocks and erectile dysfunction (Leriche syndrome).
-Femoral pulses are absent.
+Femoral pulse are absent ankle-brachial index Diagnosis is abnormal.
 A limb may be jeopardized.

 Diagnosis of Abdominal Aortic Branch Occlusion